univention/ucsschool-id-connector/docs/development.rst

 at the top of the last chapter :doc:`admin`:

-* The *school management software* that runs on the state level, and exports user data in a file format, e.g. csv.
+* The *school management software* that runs on the state level, and exports user data in a file format, e.g. CSV
 * |iUAS| *import* which is a python script to import users into a *DC Primary UCS* System
 * The *DC Primary UCS*  system passes on the user/group data to the actual |iIDC| running in a docker container
-* The |iIDC| finally writes user/group data to the school authorities.
+* The |iIDC| finally writes user/group data to the school authorities

 This, of course, is a simplification.
 It is on a container level (in the sense used by `C4 <https://c4model.com/>`_).